Characterizing Positively Invariant Sets: Inductive and Topological Methods: Preliminaries

-The first necessary and sufficient condition (i.e. characterization) for positive invariance of \textbf{closed} sets and systems of ODEs with unique solutions (but without requiring knowledge of the solutions $\varphi$) was given by~\cite{Nagumo1942},\footnote{Nagumo's result was in fact a little more general in that it did \emph{not} require unique solutions and focused on so-called \emph{weak positive invariance}, which is identical to positive invariance when solutions are unique.} and was later independently found by numerous other mathematicians (the interested reader is invited to consult~\cite{ DBLP:journals/automatica/Blanchini99},\cite[Ch.
+The first necessary and sufficient condition (i.e. characterization) for positive invariance of \textbf{closed} sets in systems of ODEs with unique solutions (but without requiring knowledge of the solutions $\varphi$) was given by~\cite{Nagumo1942},\footnote{Nagumo's result was in fact a little more general in that it did \emph{not} require unique solutions and focused on so-called \emph{weak positive invariance}, which is identical to positive invariance when solutions are unique.} and was later independently found by numerous other mathematicians (the interested reader is invited to consult~\citep{ DBLP:journals/automatica/Blanchini99}, \cite[Ch.
 4, \S 4.2]{BlanchiniMiani2008}, and~\cite[Ch.
 III, \S 10, XV, XVI]{Walter1998} for more details about Nagumo's theorem and its multiple rediscoveries).
 Informally, Nagumo's theorem states that a \emph{closed set} $S$ is positively invariant if and only if at each point $x$ on the \emph{boundary} of $S$ the vector $f(x)$ points into the interior of the set or is tangent to it.
-The theorem may be easily applied in cases where the set $S$ is a \emph{sub-level set} of a differentiable real-valued function $g$, i.e. a set defined as $\{ x \in \bbr^n \mid g(x) \leq 0 \}$, provided that the gradient vector $\nabla g(x)$ is non-vanishing (i.e. non-zero) whenever $g(x)=0$ (intuitively this ensures that the boundary of $S$ is smooth): in this special case Nagumo's theorem says that $S$ is positively invariant if and only if $g'(x)\leq 0$ for all $x$ such that $g(x)=0$, where $g'$ denotes the (first) Lie derivative of $g$ with respect to the vector field $f$, which is defined by
+The theorem may be easily applied in cases where the set $S$ is a \emph{sub-level set} of a differentiable real-valued function $g$, i.e. a set defined as $\{ x \in \bbr^n \mid g(x) \leq 0 \}$, provided that the gradient vector $\nabla g(x)$ is non-vanishing (i.e. non-zero) whenever $g(x)=0$ (intuitively this ensures that the boundary of $S$ is smooth): in this special case Nagumo's theorem says that $S$ is positively invariant if and only if $g'(x)\leq 0$ for all $x$ such that $g(x)=0$, where $g'$ denotes the (first) Lie derivative of $g$ with respect to the vector field $f$, which is defined by:~\footnote{The Lie derivative of $g$ is sometimes also denoted by $L_f(g)$ instead of $g'$.}